 Radiation therapy (also known as radiotherapy) uses targeted, high-energy X-rays to kill cancer cells.
-The goal of radiation therapy is to kill any cancer that might be left in or around the breast.
+The goal of radiation therapy is to kill any cancer that might be left in or around the breast after surgery.

-Radiation therapy after surgery is an option for most women who have ductal carcinoma in situ (DCIS, non-invasive breast cancer), early stage breast cancer, locally advanced breast cancer or inflammatory breast cancer.
+Radiation therapy after surgery is an option for most women who have:

 Learn more about treatment for DCIS.

-For most women, radiation therapy is needed after lumpectomy (also called breast conserving surgery), since much of the breast tissue is left intact.
-It lowers the chances of breast cancer recurrence by about 50 percent and lowers the chances of breast cancer death by about 20 percent .
+For most women, radiation therapy is recommended after lumpectomy since much of the breast tissue is left intact.

-Many women who have a mastectomy do not need radiation therapy.
-However, in some cases, radiation is used after mastectomy to treat the chest wall and the lymph nodes around the collarbone and in the underarm area (axillary nodes).
+Many women who have a mastectomy do not benefit from radiation therapy.
+However, in some cases, radiation is used after mastectomy to treat the chest wall and the lymph nodes in the underarm area (axillary nodes) and around the collarbone.

 Not everyone can have radiation therapy.
 Being pregnant or having certain health conditions can make radiation therapy harmful.